peterlydiard/mini-synth/README.md

 different settings files, but this creates the possibility of two voices having the same ID but different parameters.

-Different voices may have different pitch ranges and key to semitone mappings.
+Different voices may have different pitch ranges and key-to-semitone mappings.

 When controlling the VCF from the envelope shaper, a frequency offset linked to the tone fundamental frequency should perhaps be applied, to give the same kind of tone colour variation in all octaves.

 The Elektor Formant uses exponential amplitude control in its Voltage Controlled Amplifier for the main envelope and linear modulation for tremolo effects.

-Vibrato effect may be produced in waveform generation functions by adding periodic time offsets to the sample times arrays.

 All notes are currently the same loudness and duration.
 A more complicated screen KB interface might get around this.
 Some synths modify the ADSR length with pitch using "key follow".